0merlin/budget/README.md

 * Add notes on any expense
 * View the expense from the 1st of this month
 * View a summary of this month's expenses
-* Export all data to JSON
+* Export all data to JSON (which is almost a mirror of the internal DB)

 ## Permissions Required: